 ⚠️ Note:

-Many market traders only calculate with sold products.
-This way you miss the loss from spoilage and your margin appears much higher than it really is.
+Many market traders calculate only sold products.
+This approach ignores spoilage losses and makes margins appear much higher than reality.

 Seasonal strategy and price adjustments